PedroNier/Student_Hub/README.md

 FastAPI and SQLAlchemy were installed in a venv and run with uvicorn to update synchronously with the changes made in the source code

-The next steps are to configure the models with SQLAlchemy and then configure the roots
+All the models were programmed and most of the roots too.
+Phase 1 of the project is finally in the end, finally (A little dramatic), I need to finish programming all the routers, and then I will begin to integrate the Front-End that will be React.JS